You are here on Booted Harleydude's website: Home

 Also, avoid boots that have long laces or other parts that dangle and can get caught in moving motorcycle parts, gear shifter, or brake pedal.

-Take care of your boots Care
+Take care of your boots

 Boots are an investment, and as such, they will last a lifetime if you take care of them.
 When you get home after a long ride, wipe the boots off with a damp cloth.
 Remove any dirt or mud.
 Mud can dry out leather and cause it to crack.
 If you ride in cold weather where road salts may splash onto your boots, take extra care to wipe the salts off the boots and then rinse them with clean water.
 Make sure to remove salts from between lugs on lug-soled boots.
 Salts will destroy the rubber from which the soles are made.

 Usually, that's all you need to do on a daily basis.
 Every now and then, you should treat the boots with a product appropriate for the material from which they are made.
 Leather conditioner, such as Lexol, works great on leather boots.
-Pledge (or any non-wax spray furniture polish) works great on Dehcord or plastic boot shafts.
+Pledge (or any non-wax spray furniture polish) works great on Dehcord or synthetic boot shafts.
 Bee oil (beeswax) is designed to treat oil-tanned boots like Wescos or Chippewa engineer boots.

 Recommended Brands of Motorcycle Boots